Chapter 13 Bankruptcy Attorney in Tucson, Arizona

 There many type of debts, however to explain how bankruptcy works there are generally two types of debt to be focus on where bankruptcy law is concerned:

 Secured debt is defined as debt that can be retrieved as collateral in exchange for non-payment.
 These items include your home or car, or any other item that can be repossessed in the event of non-payment.
 In essence, the creditor is taking their security back by repossessing a vehicle or foreclosing on a home.

 Unsecured debt includes items that cannot be obtained physically in the event of non-payment.
 These items can include credit card bills, medical bills, legal fees, accountant fees, old cell phone bills and even old rental agreements.

 Depending on the circumstances of your bankruptcy review, it could be possible to reassess your current debts and lower the remaining amount owed.
 For instance, in some cases, if you were to owe $10,000 on a car that is currently only worth half of that amount, we can work with the lien holder to rewrite the loan for the merely the value of the vehicle and not the whole balance due.

 Keep in mind that each bankruptcy case is reviewed individually, and that everyone is not the same.
 There are circumstances where the provisions on previous debt discussed do not apply, including tax debt or student loans.
-That is why it is important to meet with an experienced attorney who understands your overall financial position before choosing a type of bankruptcy.
+That is why it is important to meet with an experienced Tucson Chapter 13 Bankruptcy Attorney who understands your overall financial position before choosing a type of bankruptcy.